 CalPERS.
 All qualifying classified employees of K-12 school districts in the State are members in CalPERS.
 All school districts contributing to CalPERS participate in the same plan and share the same contribution rate in each year.
 However, unlike contributions to CalSTRS, which incrementally increase at statutorily set rates, school districts' contributions to CalPERS fluctuate each year and include a normal cost component and a component equal to an amortized amount of the unfunded liability of CalPERS.
-Accordingly, the District cannot provide any assurances that the District's required contributions to CalPERS in future years will not significantly vary from any current projected levels of contributions to CalPERS.
+Accordingly, the District cannot provide any assurances that the District's required contributions to

+CalPERS in future years will not significantly vary from any current projected levels of contributions to CalPERS.

 CalPERS is funded by employee contributions and investment earnings, with the balance of the funding provided by employer contributions.
 School districts' contributions decrease when investment earnings rise and increase when investment earnings decline.
 As a result, declines in investment earnings may result in substantial increases in school district contributions.
-The District cannot make any predictions as to the effect of a global pandemic, including the outbreak of COVID-19, on investment earnings and school district contributions.
+The District cannot make any predictions as to the effect of a global pandemic, including COVID-19, on investment earnings and school district contributions.
 See "DISTRICT FINANCIAL MATTERS - State Funding of Education; State Budget Process - Infectious Disease Outbreak" for more information about the impact of COVID-19.
 Participating employees enrolled in CalPERS prior to January 1, 2013 contribute 7.00% of their respective salaries, while participating employees enrolled after January 1, 2013 contribute the higher of fifty percent of normal costs of benefits or an actuarially determined rate of 7.00% in fiscal year 2019-20.
 School districts are required to contribute to CalPERS at an actuarially determined rate, which was 18.062% of eligible salary expenditures for fiscal year 2018-19 and originally 20.733% and 22.68% for fiscal years 2019-20 and 2020-21, respectively.
 However, the employer contribution rate for fiscal year 2019-20 was reduced to 19.721% as a result of the State's buydown of employer contribution rates in fiscal year 2019-20.
-Similarly, the 2020-21 State Budget allocates funding to buy down employer contribution rates in fiscal vears 2020-21 and 2021-22 to an estimated 20.70% and 22.84%, respectively.
-See "DISTRICT FINANCIAL MATTERS - State Funding of Education; State Budget Process - 2020-21 State Budget."
+Similarly, the fiscal year 2020-21 State budget allocated funding to buy down employer contribution rates in fiscal years 2020-21 and 2021-22 to an estimated 20.70% and 22.84%, respectively.

-The CalPERS Schools Pool Actuarial Valuation as of June 30, 2018 (the "2018 CalPERS Schools Pool Actuarial Valuation") reported an actuarial accrued liability of \$92.07 billion with the market value of assets at \$64.85 billion, and a funded status of 70.4%.
-The actuarial funding method used in the 2018 CalPERS Schools Pool Actuarial Valuation is the "Entry Age Normal Cost Method."
-The 2018 CalPERS Schools Pool Actuarial Valuation assumes, among other things, 2.625% inflation and payroll growth of 2.875% compounded annually.
-The 2018 CalPERS Schools Pool Actuarial Valuation reflects a discount rate of 7.25% compounded annually (net of administrative expenses) as of June 30, 2018 and 7.00% compounded annually (net of administrative expenses) as of June 30, 2018.
+The CalPERS Schools Pool Actuarial Valuation as of June 30, 2020 (the "2020 CalPERS Schools Pool Actuarial Valuation"), which has not yet been released in full, was presented in summary form to the CalPERS Board on April 19, 2021, and such summary reported an actuarial accrued liability of \$104.06 billion with the market value of assets at \$71.4 billion, and a funded status of 68.6%.
+The actuarial funding method used in the 2020 CalPERS Schools Pool Actuarial Valuation is the "Entry Age Normal Cost Method."
+The 2020 CalPERS Schools Pool Actuarial Valuation as summarized assumes, among other things, 2.50% inflation and payroll growth of 2.75% compounded annually.
+The 2020 CalPERS Schools Pool Actuarial Valuation as summarized reflects a discount rate of 7.00% compounded annually (net of administrative expenses) as of June 30, 2020.
 The CalPERS Board adopted new demographic assumptions on December 19, 2017, including a reduction in the inflation assumption from 2.625% as of June 30, 2018 to 2.50% as of June 30, 2019.
 The reduction in the inflation assumption results in decreases in both the normal cost and the accrued liabilities in the future.

-The following table sets forth the District's total employer contributions to CalPERS for fiscal years 2016-17 through 2018-19, the contribution for fiscal year 2019-20 (unaudited), and the budgeted contribution for fiscal year 2020-21.
+The following table sets forth the District's total employer contributions to CalPERS for fiscal years 2017-18 through 2020-21, and the budgeted contribution for fiscal year 2021-22.